-Figures B-1 through B-7 in Appendix B show temporal plots of radionuclide concentrations (1972-2021) in samples collected from wells LRL-7, USGS-4, and USGS-8.
-These wells were not sampled in 2022 but the past data are provided in this report for historical context.
+Figures B-1 through B-7 in Appendix B show temporal plots of radionuclide concentrations (1972-2024) in samples collected from wells LRL-7, USGS-4, and USGS-8 to support trend analysis.
 Sample results from well USGS-1 are not included because concentrations of tritium (using conventional methods), 90Sr, and 137Cs have not been detected above the laboratory minimum detectable concentration in this well since monitoring began in 1972.
-The detection of 90Sr (1.78 picocuries per liter [pCi/L]) in the February 2017 sample collected from USGS-1 was attributed to laboratory error (DOE 2018).
+The detection of 90Sr (1.78 picocuries per liter [pCi/L]) in the February 2017 and February 2023 (1.35 pCi/L) samples collected from well USGS-1 are attributed to laboratory error (DOE 2018) and results that are biased high or estimated by the laboratory (DOE 2024a), respectively.
 Concentrations are plotted on a semilogarithmic scale, and all sample results are plotted, including results below the laboratory minimum detectable concentration.
 Several results from sampling events before the late 1980s had no reported detection limit, as shown in the charts.
 For interpretation purposes, relatively high concentrations (i.e., concentrations significantly higher than detection limits associated with subsequent sampling) should be considered detections.
 The natural decay rates for tritium (12.3-year half-life), 90Sr (28.8-year half-life), and 137Cs (30.2-year half-life) have been included on the charts for reference.
 The increases in tritium concentrations in samples collected from well LRL-7 (Figure B-1) and 137Cs concentrations in samples collected from wells USGS-8 and LRL-7 (Figure B-4 and Figure B-6) after the 2007 sampling event are attributed to changes in the sampling method.
-Before 2008, EPA collected samples using a depth-specific bailer, and starting in 2008 LM collected samples from dedicated bladder pumps using the low-flow sampling method.
+Before 2008, EPA collected samples using a depth-specific bailer.
+Starting in 2008, LM collected samples from dedicated bladder pumps using the low-flow sampling method.
 Tritium concentrations in samples collected from well USGS-4 (Figure B-1) continue to decrease at a rate that is greater than the natural decay rate for tritium.